Harold Rawdon Briggs: Post War and retirement

-He was appointed lieutenant-general in 1946 when he became Commander in Chief, Burma Command and retired in January 1948 to live in Cyprus having been made Knight Commander of the Order of the Indian Empire in August 1948.
+He was appointed lieutenant-general in 1946 when he became Commander in Chief, Burma Command.
+He was made a Companion of the Order of the Bath in June 1946.
+He retired in January 1948 to live in Cyprus having been made Knight Commander of the Order of the Indian Empire in August 1948.
 Although only a substantive major general on retirement, he was given the honorary rank of lieutenant general in July 1948.

 Malaya

 In 1950, Briggs was recalled to active duty by Slim, who was by that time Chief of the Imperial General Staff (CIGS), to become Director of Operations in Malaya where the Malayan Emergency was in progress.
 The implementation of the Briggs Plan is considered an important factor in the authorities' victory over the Malayan Communist Party rebels.
 The Briggs Plan called for the creation of a type of internment camps known as a New village and for many of these villages to hold populations of largely ethnic Malaysian Chinese villagers against their will.
 This was done with the intention of cutting off contact between the civilian population and the communist guerrillas who lived in rural areas of Malaya.
+He was advanced to Knight Commander of the British Empire in the 1952 New Year Honours.

 In 1951, Briggs once again retired to Cyprus but, his health destroyed by his period in Malaya, he died in 1952.
 The role of Director of Operations in Malaya was assumed by Sir Gerald Templer who oversaw the successful implementation of Briggs' plan.